Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 Many early methods attempt to address the task using a two-stage approach: 1)Detect and recognise the text using external systems; 2)Document understanding based on the fusion of text results and images.
 However, the individual step of text reading in the processing pipeline may lead to the accumulation of errors.
 Moreover, relying on off-the-shelf OCR Models/APIs (OCR-Models) introduces additional engineering complexity, limits the connection between the text and its surrounding context, and can potentially increase computational costs.

-# 2. MLLM Architeture
+# 2. LMM Architeture
-A typical MLLM can be abstracted into three modules, i.e., a pre-trained modality encoder, a pre-trained LLM, and a modality interface to connect them.
+A typical LMM can be abstracted into three modules, i.e., a pre-trained modality encoder, a pre-trained LLM, and a modality interface to connect them.

-The typical MLLM architechture is as follows (please refer to the repository wiki to know more about inserting images in github):
+The typical LMM architechture is as follows (please refer to the repository wiki to know more about inserting images in github):

 <!-- ![architecture](pictures/architecture.png =500x200) -->
 <p align="center">